Coffee saved my life…literally.

 That, and a huge dose of love from my then-fiancé.

-When my 21-year-old daughter died two summers ago, my fiancé and I had to take the doorknobs off of her door to get to her.
+When my 21-year-old daughter died three summers ago, my fiancé and I had to take the doorknobs off of her door to get to her.
 There is quite simply no way to describe what that does to a person — what it does as a bonding agent for a soon-to-be-married couple.

 We were in that tragedy together from the first moment.
 It creates a permanent understanding that you are the only two who lived through that very experience.
 A primal drive ensues to do whatever it takes to protect the other from further harm.